 Q. Should I have my pancreatic cancer sequenced?

-A. In a percentage of cases, genomic-sequencing of pancreatic cancers may reveal genetic mutations that match the needs of current or future clinical trials, or lead to prescribing drugs that are best-suited to the person’s individual circumstances.
+A. In a percentage of cases, genomic-sequencing of pancreatic cancers may reveal genetic mutations that match the purpose of current or future clinical trials, or lead to prescribing drugs that are best-suited to the person’s individual circumstances.
 Ask your oncologist if it is in your best interests to have your tumor sequenced.

 Q. Should I have genetic testing?